Marguelgtz/turk/README.md

 * [jQuery](http://jquery.com)
 * [bootstrap](http://twitter.github.com/bootstrap)

-A lot of the code and _all_ of the pieces are from [Euphony](https://github.com/qiao/euphony).
-So you should seriously check that out if haven't done so already.
+and a lot of the code and _all_ of the pieces are from [Euphony](https://github.com/qiao/euphony).

-The TubeGeometry used is by Muhamamd Mobeen Movania.
-Thanks to Eric Haines and Yann Granjon for recommending that I use a TubeGeometry from Udacity.
+The PipeGeometry is an update of the [TubeGeometry code](https://github.com/Troilk/cs291-contest) by [Vitalii Maslikov](https://github.com/Troilk).

-Sadly, because it requires high-precision MIDI playing, this demo only works in Chrome.
-In addition, it requires WebGL and doesn't seem to work on older computers.
+Because it requires high-precision MIDI playing, this demo is usually best with Chrome.
+Even then, you may get hesitations.
+When you change music, you may also need to hit "reload."